-Changing your start date is only possible in the most extreme of circumstances once you are fully enrolled, so if you think you might meet the requirements please email firstname.lastname@example.org or email@example.com.
+Changing your start date is only possible in the most extreme of circumstances once you are fully enrolled, so if you think you might meet the requirements please email firstname.lastname@example.org.
 We will ask for context into your situation and evaluate your case on an individual basis.

-Hack Reactor’s Pace
+FAQ: Hack Reactor’s Pace

 Precourse is a set of lessons and challenges you must complete before starting the immersive program.
 The work you’ll do during Precourse is just as important as the in-class projects.
-Expect to spend at least 50-80 hours working through a steady pace of preparatory work, setting goals and preparing for success during our 12-week program.
+Expect to spend at least 80 hours working through a steady pace of preparatory work, setting goals and preparing for success during our 12-week program.
 Failure to meet deadlines and targets during Precourse is grounds for re-evaluation of your enrollment - so take it seriously!

-After applying to Hack Reactor, you will receive details on how to get pre-approved with a lending partner and work with our Admissions Team to explore solutions to fund your tuition.
+After applying to Hack Reactor, you will receive details on how to get pre-approved with our lending partners and work with our Admissions Team to explore solutions to fund your tuition.